 Class of 2020

-Aloysius is the current Editor-In-Chief of EJC Press, struggling to manage this newfound responsibility.
+Aloysius is currently the Editor-In-Chief of EJC Press, struggling to manage this newfound responsibility.
 He was an epikgamer but Press has given him a new purpose and he now spends his days planning CCA sessions and working on “unique” articles.
-When not planning and performing administrative duties with the rest of the executive committee, he can be found keeping a watchful eye over the rest of the members to make sure they don’t slack.
+When not planning and performing administrative duties with the rest of the Executive Committee, he can be found keeping a watchful eye over the rest of the members to make sure they don’t slack.
 Being president comes with great responsibility and he hopes to live up to his seniors’ expectations and achieve the great dream of independence.
-(In Press to imPress 🙂 ).
+[In Press to imPress 🙂].

-Ernest currently serves as Deputy Editor of EJC Press.
-In a perpetual state of desperation, he can be found (impatiently) correcting grammar, word choice and facts (or lack thereof) in Press articles, such as those involving apostrophes.
+Ernest currently serves as Deputy Editor-in-chief of EJC Press.
+In a perpetual state of desperation, he can be found correcting grammar, word choice and facts in Press articles (especially those involving apostrophes).
 He might also be seen walking in a zombie-like fashion, a common aftereffect of prolonged sleep deprivation.
-Despite this, he has (haphazardly) committed himself to the Bicultural Studies Programme (Chinese), the Eunoia Strategic Affairs Society (E-SAS), emceeing and a MUN research guide.
-He hence (ironically) hopes that you forgive him for grammatical errors or excessive commas (or brackets) here, period.
+Despite this, he is voluntarily (and haphazardly) committed to the Bicultural Studies Programme (Chinese), the Eunoia Strategic Affairs Society (E-SAS), volunteer work, and a 30-page Model United Nations (MUN) research guide.
+He hence hopes that you forgive him for grammatical errors or excessive commas (or brackets) here, period.

 Beverly is the current Secretary of EJC Press, overseeing the publications of articles on The Origin*.
 Despite standing at a measly height of 5’2, Beverly’s love for writing is insurmountable.
 On top of her role in EJC Press, she is also an EJ Ambassador and Bicultural Studies Programme (Chinese) student.
 When she’s not calling people out for not adhering to deadlines, one can find Beverly rewatching BBC’s Sherlock and scrolling through MBTI memes, while sipping a cup of piping hot Earl Grey tea.

 Jo Yeoul (Chief Designer, 2019-2020)